echeran/icu/tools/cldr/cldr-to-icu/README.md

 * Using alternate CLDR values (ex: use `alt="ascii"` values from the CLDR XML):

-  First, edit the `build-icu-data.xml` file where it mentions "ALTERNATE VALUES" with the correctly annotated source path, target path, and locales list:
+  First, edit the `build-icu-data.xml` file where it mentions `ALTERNATE VALUES` with the correctly annotated source path, target path, and locales list:
   ```diff
   @@ -384,6 +399,20 @@